 - You can turn the oven off about 30 minutes before you want to eat the pizza, and the heat leftover in the oven will keep your pizza warm and soft.

-Now you know that you shouldn’t place cardboard in the oven, you can go about your pizza eating career as safely and happily as ever.
+Now you know that you shouldn’t place cardboard in the oven (even for things such as Camembert), you can go about your pizza eating career as safely and happily as ever.

 But also, now you know that can keep pizza warm on cardboard, so you can create some wonderful party meals – or even reheat your own leftovers safely.

 If you’re looking for more pizza tips, here is a great one on undercooked dough.